Resources for Students

 Ms. Veronica I. Allen, Senior Administrative Assistant

-If circumstances arise that don't fall under the offices linked above, you can inquire with the Office of Student Affairs and they will assist you with finding a solution to your particular situation.
+If circumstances arise that don't fall under the offices linked above, you can inquire with the Division of Student Affairs and they will assist you with finding a solution to your particular situation.

 Ms. Renee' P. Vandiver, Assistant to the Vice President